-1460 Some implementation intents are targeted at <binding/> elements rather than at <implementation/> elements.
-This occurs in cases where there is a need to influence the operation of the binding elements of this kind will have a @constrains attribute pointing to a binding element, with a @intentType of "implementation".
+- 1466 Some implementation intents are targeted at <binding/> elements rather than at <implementation/> - 1467 elements.
+This occurs in cases where there is a need to influence the operation of the binding - implementation code rather than the code directly related to the implementation itself.
+Implementation elements of this kind will have a @constrains attribute pointing to a binding element, with a @intentType - 1470 of "implementation".